benchristel/verse/docs/beginner/index.md

 - When a function with the name `displayText` `return`s a piece of text, that text is shown on the screen when the program runs.
-- We can indent our code to make programs easier to read.

 # Shouting at the World